TheoGuyard/El0ps.jl/docs/src/manual/custom.md

-# Loss and perturbation functions
+# Loss and penalty functions

 This package is designed to be flexible regarding the choice of the functions $f$ and $h$.
 It provides a simple way to define them.